jaiwanag/lab-terra-containerapp/README.md

 ```
 2. In the PowerShell terminal type:
 `$sp`
-3. Save the output then remove the following lines, we'll need this to configuring the GitHub secret
+3. Save the output then remove the following lines, we'll need this later to configuring the GitHub secret
 > **_Note: this file contains sensitive information_**
 ```
   "activeDirectoryEndpointUrl": "",